Hayleys: Early Years 1871 Onwards

-2000-Present
+2000 - Present

 Hayleys steps into power generation in collaboration with AES corporation of USA in 2001.

 Hayleys entered the ship-owning business in 2003 with a maiden investment in the container vessel "Orient Stride".
 2003 also saw the first overseas plant setup by Dipped Products Ltd.

 2006 saw Hayleys adopt a new visual identity, replacing its former logo of 50 years.

 In 2008, Hayleys became one of the 10 signatories for the CEO Water Mandate initiative of the UN's Global Compact.
-It was also in 2008 that Dhammika Perera acquired the controlling stake in Hayleys.
+In 2008, Dhammika Perera became the majority shareholder of Hayleys.

 Hayleys continued to grow and expand through the decades with a series of strategic acquisitions, such as the acquisition of the Ceylon Continental Hotel in Colombo in 2010 (which at the time was the single largest investment in its history), and that of Alumex Group and Amaya Leisure PLC in 2011.
 The Ceylon Continental Hotel was rebranded and unveiled as The Kingsbury Hotel in 2012.

 Hayleys also made forays into the renewable energy industry from 2013 onwards, through its wind power, hydropower and solar power plants located in advantageous locations in Sri Lanka.

 The Advantis Free Zone was opened for operations in 2015.

 In 2016, Hayleys acquired a 75% controlling stake in Fentons Group (subsequently rebranded as Hayleys Fentons) and purchased the Kuda Rah Resort in the Maldives (which became Amaya Kuda Rah).

 In 2017, Hayleys acquired 61.73% of the equity in Singer (Sri Lanka) PLC (the single largest acquisition for a listed company in Sri Lanka in recent times), as well as the majority stake in Sri Lanka Shipping Company Limited, a leading shipping and maritime organization, making Advantis the largest vessel operator.

 Hayleys celebrated "140 years of excellence" in 2018.

 In 2018, Hayleys entered into a strategic partnership with Martin Bauer group of Germany, renaming Hayleys Global Beverages as Martin Bauer Hayleys with the joint venture investment by MB Beteligungs GmbH.

 In April 2021, Hayleys Fabric acquired a 98.84% stake in South Asia Textiles Limited as part of its strategic plan to export value-added fabrics.

+Hayleys Lifecode was launched in 2022 as a roadmap for the conglomerate Hayleys PLC to achieve its environmental, social, and governance (ESG) goals.

 Hayleys and its associates have forged successful partnerships with Mercedes-Benz, TATA International, Dystar, Symrise, Bayer Cropscience, Philips Lighting, Polymer Latex, Volvo, Fujifilm, P&G, Shimadzu, FedEx and Gillette.

-Corporate affairs
+Recent Acquisitions

+Global Footprint

 Hayleys is a Sri Lankan diversified conglomerate headquartered in Colombo, Sri Lanka.
 Its main offices are located in and around the premises; however other manufacturing, agricultural, marketing, and production bases are geographically spread around the country and throughout five different continents.